baiway/baiway.github.io/src/blog/posts/klimontovich-derivation.md

 supplement: false
 tags: posts
 ---
 This is the first of a series of posts in which I'll outline (my understanding of) the essential elements of the kinetic theory of plasmas.
-These notes are primarily for my personal benefit, but I've decided to publish them online in the hopes that they might assist other bewildered PhD students who happen to stumble upon them 😊.
-My aim with this series is to start with a the fully kinetic picture (the topic of this post), then introduce the concept of an ensemble average and a distribution function, derive the Vlasov and Fokker-Planck equations, discuss collision operators, and then slowly make my way toward gyrokinetic theory and plasma turbulence (my research focus).
-I'm only a first-year PhD student, so I don't really understand any of this in detail yet, but the idea is that by putting pen to paper (or rather, typing in a Markdown file), I'll consolidate these ideas over time.
+My aim with this series is to start with the fully kinetic picture (the topic of this post), then introduce the concept of an ensemble average and a distribution function, derive the Vlasov and Fokker-Planck equations, discuss collision operators, and then slowly make my way toward gyrokinetic theory and plasma turbulence (my research focus).
+These notes are primarily for my own benefit, but I've chosen to upload them here in the hopes that they might assist fellow bewildered PhD students who happen to stumble upon them.

 With that said, I think a good place to start is the Klimontovich picture of kinetic theory \cite{klimontovich2013statistical, liboff2003kinetic}.
 In a nutshell, this is just a fancy way of writing down the $N$-body problem.
-However, as we'll see, the structure of the Klimontovich equation is very similar to that of the Vlasov equation, even though they describe the evolution of two quite different things.
-In this picture, the Klimontovich _phase density_ (as in phase space density) for a system comprised of $N$ particles of a given species is given by
+However, as we'll see, the structure of the Klimontovich equation is very similar to the much more useful Vlasov equation, even though they describe the evolution of two quite different things.
+In this picture, the Klimontovich _phase space density_ $\mathcal{N}$ for a system comprised of $N$ particles of a particular species is given by

 $$
 \begin{equation}